Went with the Wind!: Cultural references

 The sketch made various cultural references including Bobbie Gentry's "Ode to Billie Joe", Tony Orlando and Dawn's "Tie a Yellow Ribbon Round the Ole Oak Tree", "Dixie", "Camptown Races", Chicken of the Sea, A Streetcar Named Desire, and tuna casserole.

 Curtain dress

 The curtain dress was conceptualized and designed by The Carol Burnett Show costumer Bob Mackie.
-It parodies a scene in Gone With the Wind where Scarlett refashions a set of green curtains into a dress to wear.
+It parodies a scene in Gone With the Wind where an impoverished Scarlett refashions a set of green curtains into a dress to wear.
 The script called for the dress to be hanging off Burnett, but Mackie did not find it funny.
 He asked the art director for a real curtain rod and green fabric and made the dress on a mannequin.
 Burnett said that she came into costume fittings and when she saw the curtain rod she said it was the most brilliant sight gag ever.

+When Ratt Butler first sees Starlett in her improvised garment, he calls it "gorgeous" and she replies, "Thank you.
+I saw it in a window, and I just couldn't resist it."

+In 2009, Mackie and Burnett donated the dress to the National Museum of American History.

 Earlier parodies

 Exactly nine years earlier to the day, November 13, 1967, The Carol Burnett Show aired a different spoof entitled "Gone with the Breeze".
 In that sketch, Burnett's character was named "Scarlett O'Fever".
 Guest star Richard Chamberlain played "Ratt Butler", and Korman appeared as "Uncle Ben".

 On another occasion, during a tribute to the films of MGM, a quickie based on Gone With the Wind was performed by Lawrence as Scarlett and Lyle Waggoner as Rhett.